The world has persisted many a long year, having once been set going in the appropriate motions.

 My respect for Hitchens, who passed away back at the end of 2011, is immense.
 However, he promoted Orwell as a sort of zenith intellectual of the latter half of the 21st century, perhaps not realizing that there is a dark side to this furtherance.
 All novelists of course should be mistrusted when it comes to matters of embellishment, and might I say even their outright exaggeration of the alternative realities they create.
 I am making a manifold argument.
 As a Leftist, Hitchens, as they all are, was a Platonist.
 He would be no more tolerant of Ayn Rand’s writing than her political positions.
-Like her, George Orwell didn’t use his real name, (which was Eric Arthur Blair), he likely stole the main theses for 1984 from Yevgeny Zamyatin’s novel “We” completed in 1921.
+Like her, George Orwell didn’t use his real name, (which was Eric Arthur Blair), he likely stole the main plot for 1984 from Yevgeny Zamyatin’s novel, We, completed in 1921.
 It is a dystopian novel written in response to the author’s personal experiences in Russia, and to Ayn Rand’s shame is in substance suspiciously similar to Anthem.
 However, why we shouldn’t give too much credit to Orwell, (for instance, any more than let’s say, the famed science-fiction writer, Robert A Heinlein – “Any sect, cult, or religion will legislate its creed into law if it acquires the political power to do so,” Time Enough For Love – is Orwell’s faulty logic on so many issues.
 First and fore-mostly, in his Orwellian world of Oceania, the state manufactured television and spying devices all worked.
 Inside the novel they are always on and are ever in good repair, and the East German Stasi-like Big Brother apparatus, is by comparison with the actual KGB trained East German agency, a frightening juggernaut of efficiency.
 This is the lie of the democratic socialist and all communists everywhere: government can effectively run things, even machinery.

 You Have to Laugh at that Sentiment!

 It’s an act of faith for socialists.
 Like religionists, they believe in a thing all evidence to the contrary; that is, to think the governed can manage the handmaiden state is their shameful conceit that we are going to pay for over and over in the years to come.
 George Orwell was just such a liberal democratic socialist as this.
 On the other hand, the libertarian and individualist, Heinlein, suffers from no such faulty logic.
 His view on individualism stands in stark contrast that government is anything more than a necessary evil and the less of it the better.
 The Stasi (6.5 million spies watching over 18 million prisoners) wasn’t just incapable, it wasn’t that scary— arbitrary, cruel, unbelievably stupid, yes, but scary?
 It could be easily fooled by the average intelligent East German.
 The East Germany Vichy-like government was in fact no more than a great big dumb monopolistic church who hired thugs, boodlers and those of the lowest morals to enforce it’s code of conduct, much like the Republican Nixon administration, the Catholic Church of the Dark Ages or the present Islamic regime in Iran.
 And guess what?
 George Orwell as an adult was a fusty old churchgoer, a believer in the platonic supernatural realm of goodness enforced by community, society and state standards, as many socialists are.
 (Some controversy exists that Orwell did not accept the existence of an afterlife, however he advocated a moral code based on Judea-Christian beliefs and regularly went to church).
-He warned us of a one party totalitarianism, great, terrific, and then pointed us directly toward two party totalitarianism, or three or four party; who cares how many handlers the nanny state has, all the worse for individual sovereignty.
+He warned us of a one party totalitarianism, great, terrific, and then pointed us directly toward two party totalitarianism, or three or four party totalitarianism; who cares how many handlers the nanny state has, all the worse for individual sovereignty.

 The Socialist’s – Not Unlike the Conservative’s – Motto Is: